| 1.

 TAKE VALUABLES ON THE RIVER as most items sink and are never

 found.
-Do not were valuable rings and jewelry on the river.
+Do not wear valuable rings and jewelry on the river.
 Over

 time, wet fingers will shrink and rings will slip off and never to